NizanMandelblit/BIU-grades-scraping/README.md

 # How to use
 you can -
-* use the released installer for windows-64
+* use the pre-released installer for windows-64 ---not working properly at the moment
 * use the source code main.py without GUI
 * use biugradeGUI.py with GUI
 ## main.py --without gui